cnag-aat/CLAWS/README.md

 # Changes made to v3.0:

+1. Assembly nomenclature

+	Nomenclature: hypo is now hyp

+	Add mq to yahs name

+	Basename has been added as prefix for the assemblies

+2. Behaviour changes:

 	New options to provide Hifi reads have been implemented:

-  --hifi-reads: file with all the HiFi reads It can be either in fastq, fasta or bam format.
+  		``--hifi-reads:`` file with all the HiFi reads It can be either in fastq, fasta or bam format.

-  --hifi-dir: directory where the hifi reads are stored.
+  		``--hifi-dir:`` directory where the hifi reads are stored.
 In this case, the files need to be in fastq format.

 	ONT reads can now also be in .bam format

 	Illumina reads suffix can now be "_1.fastq.gz" and ".R1.fastq.gz" or ".1.fastq.gz" (only the latter used to be possible in previous versions of CLAWS)

 	Meryl_dbs can now be built on "hifi" data if specified with "--meryl-reads" and/or with " –lr-type pacbio-hifi" option.

 	Fasta-stats has been replaced by gfastats

 	Polishing and filtlong have been turned off if long-read type is hifi reads.

 	Hifiasm expects only 2 haps output if no phasing and as many haps as given ploidy if phasing.

 	Busco version has been updated to v6.0.0 and odb12 databases

-Nomenclature: hypo is now hyp

 	Change mq defaults to 0, 10 for pretext and 10 for yahs

-Add mq to yahs name

 	New "add_preseq_opts" option

 	New subsample hic rule, possible to turn it on for hic_qc with "--subsample-hic" option

 	Generation of plot for hic qc has been added

---split-prefix option has been added to minimap2 for genomes larger than 4G
+	``--split-prefix`` option has been added to minimap2 for genomes larger than 4G

 	.csi indexes are now made instead of .bai

 	Option "-no-contig-ec" is now default for yahs, breaking can be activated with the new "--yahs-contig-ec" option

 	Bug that was not properly running merqury in haps mode for postassembly steps has been fixed.

 	PretextGraph has now been updated to version 0.0.9

 	New files have been added to the cleaning step:

 		- Pairtools_out directory

 		- Hic alignments

 		- Hifi temporary fastq when bam is given

 		- Long-read alignments against scaffolded assemblies are now kept

 	HighrRes pretext files are now generated

-Basename has been added as prefix for the assemblies

 	Tidk has been updated from v0.2.0 to 0.2.65

 	Telomere string can now be given as option to the pipeline and it will be used both for hifiasm and for running tidk find on every assembly, in the evaluations directory.

 # Changes made to v2.3:

 1. Assembly nomenclature

 	Previous flye.assembly --> fl.asm

 	Previous nextdenovo.assembly --> nd.asm

 	Previous hypo --> hp

 	Previous nextpolish_ont --> npo

 	Previous nextpolish_ill --> npi

 	Previous purged --> pgd

 	Previous yahs_scaffolds_final --> yhs_scffs

 2. Versions

 	Trim_galore version has been updated from 0.6.7 to 0.6.10

 	Flye version has been updated from 2.9.1 to 2.9.5

 	Busco version has been updated from 5.4.0 to 5.5.0

-4. Behaviour changes
+3. Behaviour changes

     Genomescope default options have changed, from " -m 10000 " to " -m –1 "

 	Added --no-smudgeplot option to skip running smudgeplot if desired

 	Hifiasm has been included

 	If lr_type = pacbio-hifi, hifiasm will run without ont option.

 	Purgedups can be optionally run on Hifiasm assemblies (option –purge-hifiasm).
 By default it will only scaffold the hifiasm assemblies

 	Merqury will run hap1 and hap2 together

 	Busco output filenames contain now the name of the db used.

 	Removed the generation of tmp file in rule align_lr

 	Align_hic rule is now using bwa-mem2

-Added optimized thread options to pairtools rules, thanks to Francisco
+	Added optimized thread options to pairtools rules (thanks to Francisco)

 	Sort option has been added to generate pretext rule (--sort-pretext, default is "nosort")

 # Changes made to v2.2: